CSS: Animation Using CSS Transforms

 Without the translations, and the red border on the second box, you would see just four identical boxes labelled one through four.
 What you see in supported browsers (Safari, Chrome, Firefox, Opera), however, will be more like this:

-Of note is the fact that the text is still selectable in transformed elements, even when rotated, and that scaling an element affects other properties including border widths and font sizes and not just the dimensions.
+Of note is the fact that the text is still selectable in transformed elements, even when rotated, and that scaling an element affects properties including border widths and font sizes and not just the box dimensions.

 Animating your Transforms